VSLCatena/VSLCatena-App/README.md

 To remove a lot of the burdens, we use some scripts using rps:
 `dart pub global activate rps`

+### Other requirements
+You need to add your fingerprint to the firebase console.
+You can find the fingerprint by:
+- Logging in into firebase by running `firebase login`
+- Going to the folder of `app/android` and running `./gradlew signingReport`
+- Copying the SHA1 and SHA256 fingerprint
+- Going to the firebase console and adding both fingerprints to the app project settings
+- Running `flutterfire configure`, also in the `app/android` folder

+This should give you the ability to actually talk to firebase.

 ## Scripts
 We have a couple of scripts to make our lives easier.
 All these commands are both available in the root, and in the different modules.
 If a certain command takes a long time to run, you can go into the module and run the command there.